IVSoftware/IVSoftware.Portable.Disposable/README.md

 ___

-_Here's a short example of a batch `using` block to demonstrate how to use it._
+_Here's a short example of a batch `using` block to demonstrate its usage._

 ```
 public AutoObservableCollection<MyObservableItem> DataSource { get; } =